 At our uterine fibroids embolization treatment center, our interventional radiologist will perform the procedure with the help of a live ultrasound.
 This non-surgical fibroid pain treatment is completed in 30 to 45 minutes under local anesthesia, and you will return home the same day to finish your recovery.
 You will be able to resume your daily activities within two weeks of treatment.

-Get in touch with the USA Fibroid Centers at 855.615.2555 or schedule your consultation online with one of our fibroid specialists at for further information on UFE.
+Get in touch with the USA Fibroid Centers at 855.615.2555 or click below to schedule your consultation online with one of our fibroid specialists at for further information on UFE.